YashrajMohanty/Depression-Detection-System/README.md

 # Depression-Detection-System
 ## Overview
 This is a web app called "ML for Mental Health".
 It uses machine learning and deep learning models to predict if a person is susceptible to depression using symptoms as input.
-Uses a variety of machine learning models like KNN, naive-baye's, random forest, logistic regression, SVM, decision tree as well as a feed forward DNN.
+Uses a variety of machine learning models like KNN, naive-bayes algorithm, random forest, logistic regression, SVM, decision tree as well as a feed forward DNN.

 ## Contents
 It consists of the following: